The next study week will be held 28 August – 1 September 2023.

-A detailed programme will be distributed in mid-July 2023 but the format will be a mix of lectures and small group learning activities running from 9am (UK time) and for the remainder of each day (until around 6pm).
+A detailed programme will be distributed in mid-July 2024; the format will be a mix of lectures and small group learning activities running from 9am (UK time) and for the remainder of each day (until around 6pm).
 Wednesday is typically a free afternoon for local sight-seeing.
-The study week concludes at 12 noon on Friday 1 September 2023.
+The study week concludes at 12 noon on Friday 6 September 2024.

 Advance Preparation